The Online Compass Museum displays its own collection of some 100

 HERE).

-See also Pocket and Survey compasses and also Sundials.
+also Pocket, Survey compasses and Sundials.

-PROFILE - Captain Frank Osborne Creagh-Osborne, Royal Navy (1867/1943)
+Captain Frank Osborne Creagh-Osborne, Royal Navy (1867/1943)

 was